Daylight Savings Time Starts on Sunday, March 10, 2019 and your clocks will move forward one hour.

 SO WHAT’S THE BIG DEAL ANYWAY?

-The good news is your early risers will now wake up at “decent” hour and, for the time being, mornings will be darker longer which should help your little ones with prolonging sleep.
+The good news is your early risers will now wake up at “decent” hour and the sun rises a bit later, which should help with early morning wakes.

 But, there are things to think about.
-The time will change and depending on your child’s sleep sensitivity that also means it may impact them in some way.
+Depending on your child’s sleep sensitivity that also means it may impact them in some way.
 If they have a good sleep foundation and slight changes don’t bother them all that much, you may not need to worry so much.
-If on the other hand, your child gets thrown off by even the slightest night time change, you may want to have a plan of attack.
+If your child gets thrown off by even the slightest night time change, you may want to have a plan of attack.